Worldwide Guide to Women in Leadership

 218-222 (†) Joint De-facto Ruler Iulia Soaemias Bassiana of the Roman Empire

 She plotted together with her mother, Julia Maesa, to substitute the ursurpor, Macrinus by her son Varius Avitus Bassianus (Heliogabalus) (203-218-222).
 As the emperor's mother, with the title Iulia Soaemias Augusta, she played a great role in government and administration and was infact the de facto ruler of Rome, since her son was concerned mainly with religious matters.
 Their rule was not popular and soon discontent arose.
 Julia Soaemias and Heliogabalus were killed by the Praetorian Guard in 222, and she was declared public enemy and her name erased from all records.
-She lived (ca. 180-222).
+She lived (circa 180-222).

 218-222 Joint De-facto Ruler Iulia Maesa of the Roman Empire